-- 220 The average number size distribution during the entire measurement period measured with the MPSS and Partector Pro are shown in Figure 4 in each device's original size resolution.
+The average number size distributions during the entire measurement period measured with the MPSS and Partector Pro are shown in Fig. 4 in each device's original size resolution.
 The size distribution shows a large Aitken mode in the ultrafine particle size range and smaller accumulation mode.
-During daytime, the Aitken mode is higher than during night time, whereas for the accumulation mode it is vice versa (data not explicitly shown).
+During daytime, the Aitken mode is higher than during nighttime, whereas for the accumulation mode it is vice versa (data not explicitly shown).
 The size distribution measured with the MPSS is in general good agreement with the results at this measurement location in previous years.
-The decrease of the concentration - 225 towards the smallest sizes shows that possible nucleation events did not have a noticeable effect on the average size distribution, unlike e.g. in April and May 2018, when nucleation had a strong impact on the monthly average size distributions (Asbach, Kuhlbusch, Quass, & Kaminski, 2020).
+The decrease of the concentration towards the smallest sizes shows that possible nucleation events did not have a noticeable effect on the average size distribution, unlike, e.g., in April and May 2018, when nucleation had a strong impact on the monthly average size distributions (Asbach et al., 2020).